The Perils Of Lumber Selection For Your Log Cabin

-Slow growing trees produce much more dense wood and have tight growth rings which usually yield fewer cracks as the logs are drying.
+Slow-growing trees produce much more dense wood and have tight growth rings which usually yield fewer cracks as the logs are drying.

-Many trees are now grown in tree farms, to keep up with the demand of trees needed.
+Many trees are now grown in tree farms, to keep up with the demand for trees needed.
 This results in less resistant trees as they have not had the time to develop as many concentrated toxins as a tree grown over a longer period of time.

 Trees that are grown quickly are more likely to be mostly sapwood too, which will lead to a log cabin which is prone to shrink and warp more substantially.